-Tube strike: Barely any services as long bus queues form
+Tube strike: Services slowly return as bus queues form

 - Published

-Most London Underground lines remain shut following the end of the latest strike action by Tube staff.
+Some London Underground lines remain shut following the end of the latest strike action by Tube staff.

-Thursday's 24-hour walkout by Rail, Maritime and Transport union (RMT) members was the sixth this year.
+By 08:00 GMT on Friday, five lines remained suspended after the sixth 24-hour walkout by Rail, Maritime and Transport union (RMT) members.

-There were large queues for buses on Friday morning as services remained suspended during rush hour.
+There were large queues for buses on Friday morning as all services remained suspended during the first part of rush hour.

+Tube passenger numbers on Thursday were down 86% compared to last week.

 The dispute is over pension changes and job cuts.
-But, Transport for London (TfL) said there were no plans to alter pensions.

 A £3.6bn government bailout of TfL in August required the transport body to develop options around pensions.